viamrobotics/docs/docs/registry/_index.md

 {{% /manualcard %}}
 {{% manualcard link="/registry/training-scripts/" %}}

-**Training scripts** to train and produce ML models in the Viam cloud for custom machine learning
+**Training scripts** to train and produce ML models in the Viam Cloud for custom machine learning

 {{% /manualcard %}}
 {{< /cards >}}